andreiliphd/carrot/README.md

 ## Usage

-- You can use this application to analyse your neural network architecture
+- You can use this application to analyze your neural network architecture from inside

 ---

 ## Contributing

 - Showing multidemenstional plots might require a lot of memory.
-Although I solved it partially improvement might be made.
+Although, I solved it partially, improvement might be made.
 - MongoDB in implementation is not ideal.
-Faster to use pickle to save data.
+Faster to use pickle to save data or even JSON.
 - Two preprocessing steps might be removed and heavy workload migh be done on the side of the client not frontend.
 - This is a minimum viable product.